chanakya-ex3/chanakya-ex3/README.md

 # Hi there!
 I'm Chanakya Bhardwaj Mudunuru 👋
+Not much on my GitHub because I mostly write code that makes money

 I am a B.Tech student specializing in Computer Science & Engineering at Vellore Institute of Technology Chennai.
 I have a passion for Full Stack Development and Machine Learning, with hands-on experience in building dynamic applications.